SAP-samples/ui5-exercises-codejam/chapters/1.06-search-feature/readme.md

 The new `.onSearch` method uses the `Filter` and `FilterOperator` from the library.
 Make sure to import them from the library and pass the to the main function of the `app/webapp/controller/App.controller.js`.

 ➡️ Replace the array defining the library imports as well the main function and its arguments at the top of the file with the following code snippet.
-Keep the content of the main function (the return statement with the controller methods):
+Keep the content of the main function (the return statement with all controller methods):

 ```javascript
 sap.ui.define([